upgundecha/playwright-chatgpt/README.md

 # playwright-chatgpt

 This is an experiemental book written on Playwright testing library with the help of OpenAI ChatGPT.
-As OpenAI dataset is upto 2021, the content of this book are not up to date with the current release of the tool.

 The goal of this experient was to write a technical book in couple of hours using the ChatGPT prompts and responses.

+> **Warning**
+> As OpenAI dataset is upto 2021, the content of this book are not up to date with the current release of the tool.
-The code examples offered by ChatGPT are tested and limited to it's dataset.
+> The code examples offered by ChatGPT are not tested and limited to it's dataset.

 ## Index